tanbinh123/imdb-api/README.md

 A cross-platform [Go](https://go.dev) microservice application to scrap the [IMDb](https://imdb.com) website.

 > **Warning**
-> Keep in mind this app does **not** have rate-limiting or authentication features to protect itself against spam threads.
+> Keep in mind this app does **not** have rate-limiting or authentication features to protect itself against spams.
 > The end-users should **not** have direct access to its interface unless you understand what you're doing.

 ## Features